Three-tier lookup

 BYTECODE keccak256(runtime bytecode) Map<bytecodeHash, Antibody>

-trust-cache skips Tier 3 and allows the action with novel: true flagged on the result. deny-novel blocks unconditionally on a Tier 1 + Tier 2 miss.
+trust-cache skips Tier 3 and allows the action with novel: true. deny-novel blocks unconditionally on a Tier 1 + Tier 2 miss.
+If no verifier is available, the verify path fails closed: a novel input is never silently allowed.

-See TEE verification for the full attestation story and the limits.
+See Novel-threat verification for the full CRE attestation story and its limits.

 Decision source